Field-mediated locomotor dynamics on highly deformable surfaces: Attraction and cohesion dynamics in a two vehicle system

-To quantify the membrane-mediated differences in dynamics, we measured the Euclidean distance between the vehicles, $|\mathbf{r}_1-\mathbf{r}_2|$, as a function of time.
-We find that the capture time is reduced as the mass of the leading vehicle increases (Fig.~\ref{fig:merge}b).
+To quantify the attraction and cohesion dynamics, we measured the Euclidean distance between the vehicles projected onto the horizontal plane, $|\mathbf{r}_1-\mathbf{r}_2|$, as a function of time.
+We find that the time to capture is reduced as the mass of the leading vehicle increases (Fig.~\ref{fig:merge}c).
 For instance, when $m_{21} = 1.30$, it took around $25$~s for the trailing vehicle to become captured (i.e., the vehicles collide when $|\mathbf{r}_1-\mathbf{r}_2| = 2R_v$).
 When $m_{21} = 1.37$, this capture occurred significantly faster, with the vehicles colliding in about $12$~s.
-The coupling effects are highlighted by contrasting to the dynamics from independently conducted single-vehicle experiments, one with the initial conditions of the ``leading" vehicle and the other with the initial conditions of the ``trailing" vehicle.
-The distance evaluated from these two independent trajectories shows a non-decaying trend that differs from the cases with both vehicles on the membrane (dashed lines in Fig.~\ref{fig:merge}b).
-Simulations (Fig.~\ref{fig:merge}c) using the same setup as the experiments show qualitative match with the experiments (Fig.~\ref{fig:merge}b).
+The coupling effects are highlighted by contrasting to the dynamics from independently conducted single-vehicle experiments, one with the initial conditions of the ``leading'' vehicle and the other with the initial conditions of the ``trailing'' vehicle.
+The distance evaluated from these two independent trajectories shows a non-decaying trend that differs from the cases with both vehicles on the membrane (dashed lines in Fig.~\ref{fig:merge}c).
+Simulations using the same setup as the experiments show qualitative match with the experiments and the distance between the two vehicles decreases with the mass ratio $m_{21}$ (Fig.\ref{fig:merge}d).